hanatour/any-meal/README.md

 # any-meal

-* recommend a near restaurant
+* Recommends a near restaurant